Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Walking Through Os Muíños on day three of the Camino Finisterre to MuxíaWalking Through Os Muíños

-As you walk through town, if you'd like a stop at a café, look out for this yellow sign for Café Bar Pataca, a few meters off-Camino.
+As you walk through town, if you'd like a stop at a café, look out for the signs for Café Bar Pataca, a few meters off-Camino.

 Sign to Café Bar PatacaSign to Café Bar Pataca

-Walk by many historic stone hórreos, a sign for a Panaderia (bakery) and when you see the pharmacy ahead, look for the turn to the right, onto a side road, just beyond, shown in the photo below.
-The pale green sign, illegible in the photo, states this is the direction for the beaches (praias) of Os Muíños.
+Walk by many historic stone hórreos and when you see the pharmacy ahead, stay to the right, and look for another turn to the right, onto a side road just beyond, shown in the photo below

 Leave Os Muíños on This Side RoadLeave Os Muíños on This Side Road